pushcx/ironwood/README.md

     bundle install

-To download and install all the game's dependencies.
+...to download and install all the game's dependencies.
+You will probably need some kind of curses headers/libraries installed for this to work, but I honestly don't know what the package is called.
+Try `apt-get install libncurses` or `brew install ncurses` as appropriate.

 Then run the game with:

     bundle exec ./ironwood.rb